derkiner/Iyzico_Practicum_Frontend-Projects/Week_2/Assignment1_JavaScript/README.md

 - I also integrated the prompt part as requested; however, I disabled it to prevent speed-related issues on CodePen.

 <hr>
--For the live version of the project, simply visit my CodePen account => https://codepen.io/Digital_Nomad/full/jOYBZWW
+For the live version of the project, simply visit my CodePen account => https://codepen.io/Digital_Nomad/full/jOYBZWW

 <hr>